fqantonio/GoingInductive/README.md

 # METHODS

-The **statistical analysis**, made with R code software in the RStudio[^readme-4] IDE release and the principal method is the non-parametric inferential group treatment effect with sign-rank Wilcoxon procedure with the respective assumptions analysis: samples independence, non-normality distribution, symmetry, shape and variances.
-Since the majority of the samples don't have the same variances, nor the same shape and symmetry is broken, and, in some cases, there are low observations, \< 50, sample permutation test was also used.
+The **statistical analysis**, made with R code software in the RStudio[^readme-4] IDE release and the principal method is the non-parametric inferential group treatment effect with non-paired sign-rank Wilcoxon procedure with the respective assumptions analysis: samples independence, non-normality distribution, symmetry, shape and variances.
+Since the majority of the samples don't foloow this assumptions, they have the same variances, don't have the same shapes and symmetry is broken, and, in some cases, there are low observations, \< 50, sample permutation test was also used.
+Sample independence was tested with Kendall procedure.

+The analysis was done to several samples and the results is based on that: a kind of average results from several samples tretaed with the same tests and sequence tests.

 [^readme-4]: RStudio, <https://posit.co/products/open-source/rstudio/>